torquebox/torquebox.org/news/2011-09-20-transactions.md

   end
 end</pre>

+Alternatively, you can fix the original, surprising code by simply passing it to `TorqueBox.transaction`:

+<pre class="syntax ruby">TorqueBox.transaction do
+  User.transaction do
+    User.create(:username => 'Kotori')
+    User.transaction do
+      User.create(:username => 'Nemu')
+      raise ActiveRecord::Rollback
+    end
+  end
+end</pre>

 To prevent Nemu's failures from discouraging Kotori, use `:requires_new` just like with ActiveRecord, and only Kotori will be
 created: